lucamassarelli/yarasafe/README.md

     ```
 * Compile! `

-### How to write your rule
+## How to write your rule

+To create your safe-yara-rule, you first need to create the embeddings for your function.
+In order to accomplish this, you can use the IDA Pro plugin shipped within this repository.
+Inside the folder ida-pro-plugin you can find all the information on how to run the plugin!

+Once you get the embeddings for your functions, you just need to create the rule.
-An example of safe yara rule is:
+An example of safe-yara-rule is:

 ```yara
 import safe